April 1, 2025

 By Simon J. Lau

-First on my list of places to visit was S-21, also known as the Tuol Sleng Genocide Museum.
-These grounds were once a high school, but in 1976, during the brutal rule of the Khmer Rouge (1975–1979), it was converted into a prison and interrogation center where more than 17,000 people were tortured and killed.
-The museum preserves the cells, instruments of torture, and countless haunting photographs of the victims, offering a deeply sobering glimpse into Cambodia’s dark history.
+Later, I visited S-21, also known as the Tuol Sleng Genocide Museum.
+Once a high school, the site was transformed in 1976 into a prison and interrogation center under the brutal reign of the Khmer Rouge.
+More than 17,000 people were tortured and executed here.
+Today, the museum preserves the cells, instruments of torture, and countless haunting photographs of the victims, offering a sobering glimpse into Cambodia’s darkest chapter.

 Comments are closed.